- Sleep well (no kidding?)

 Typical Sciences Po Paris oral questions

 The jury’s personalized questions about the candidate:

-The jury will have prepared your oral (if they weren’t slackers).
+The jury will have prepared your oral (if they were not slackers).
 They will know your strengths and weaknesses.
 Your good grades, your bad grades.
 Your lack of involvement in associations.
-(So you don’t help people?)
+(So you do not help people?)

 Classic questions to prepare for the Sciences Po Paris oral exam:

 The jury will probably first ask you to introduce yourself.
 Prepare your answer to this type of question:

 - How would your friends or colleagues describe you?

 - Do you have any enemies?
 Who are they and what have they done to you?

 - If you had one word to describe yourself, what would it be?

 - What accomplishment are you most proud of?